 However, the court may take away the custodial rights of the mother if it is in the child’s best interests.
 This may include situations where the mother is abusive, alcoholic, negligent, or otherwise deemed unfit to care for the child.
 Furthermore, this rule also applies if the mother abandons her child.
 In these situations, the court may grant physical and legal custody to another family member, parent, or foster home.

 Father’s Custody Rights

-If a father’s name is on the birth certificate, he will be recognized as the child’s legal father under Rhode Island law.
-There are a number of other ways a biological father can acknowledge paternity of his child.
-If a father voluntarily acknowledges paternity, then he will have an equal standing with the biological mother in court when determining both legal and physical custody.
+If a father’s name is on the birth certificate, he will be recognized as the child’s legal father.
+There are a number of other ways a biological father can acknowledge the paternity of his child.
+If a father voluntarily acknowledges paternity, then he will have equal standing with the biological mother in court when determining both legal and physical custody.

-The best interests of the child is based on a variety of factors, including:
+The best interests of the child are based on a variety of factors, including:

 - The stability of each home

 - The strength of the parent-child relationship

 - The emotional and physical health of all individuals involved

 - The child’s connection to the community and school